 Award encourages ethics in competition between companies

-The IBRAC - ETCO Award for Monographs in Defense of Competition Ethics was launched on September 23 at the Ministry of Justice in Brasília.
-It includes the best academic papers in the area of Economic Law.
-Promoted by IBRAC?
-Brazilian Institute for Studies on Competition, Consumption and International Trade, sponsored by the Brazilian Institute for Competition Ethics - ETCO and supported by the Ministry of Justice, was the award divided into two categories?
-Professional (graduate students in a broad sense and professionals with university degrees); and Graduation (university students).
+The IBRAC – ETCO Prize for Monographs in Defense of Ethics in Competition was launched on September 23 at the Ministry of Justice in Brasília.
+It includes the best academic works in the area of Economic Law.
+Promoted by IBRAC-Brazilian Institute of Competition, Consumption and International Trade Studies, with the sponsorship of the Brazilian Institute of Competition Ethics – ETCO and the support of the Ministry of Justice, the award was divided into two categories ?
+Professional (graduate students in the broad sense and university-educated professionals); and Undergraduate (university students).

 In order to encourage research in the field of competition law, the idea of the Award was to increase the degree of awareness about the harmful aspects of illegal trade practices and to bring to the center of major national debates the problem of the informal market, responsible for a annual loss of more than 160 billion reais to the public coffers.

 The prizes for the winners in the Professional category were distributed as follows: for the first place twelve thousand reais, the second place, seven thousand reais and the third place, four thousand reais.
 In the Graduation category, the first receives six thousand reais, the second three thousand reais and the third, fifteen hundred reais.